-Growth in the Plan area will take years to realize; therefore, the ASP has been designed to allow for the continued current use of land and development permitted in County's plans and policies.
-The use of land and development approvals will follow existing County policies; approvals are at the discretion of the County.
+Growth in the Plan area will take years to realize; therefore, the ASP has been designed to allow for the continuation of current land uses until such time as development applications are received that are consistent with the development framework contained within this ASP.
 The ASP also outlines the process to consider unserviced, temporary or interim uses that may be allowed without an ASP amendment.
 This planning approach is further detailed in Section 7.0 of this Plan.